The following requirements must be met by physicians seeking certification in the subspecialty of Critical Care Medicine:

 Exam Dates and Deadlines

-The Critical Care Medicine-Anesthesiology Written Exam is offered twice a year via a remote proctored exam format.
-The application period opens five months prior to the exam.
+The Critical Care Medicine-Anesthesiology Written Exam is offered annually via a remote proctored exam format.
+The application period opens six months prior to the exam.

 Exam Content Outline